bajwan/263/p-np/PITCHME.md

 Given a solution, we merely need to complete the tour and see if our final distance is less than K.
 ---
 To attempt to reduce the Hamiltonian Cycle problem to Traveling Salesman, we first find a polynomial reduction.
 Here, we will create a new graph, G'.
 G' will have the same vertices as G.  If some edge (v,w) was in G, we will give it a weight of 1 in G'.
-If there was not a possible edge in G between some (v,w) we will create an edge in G' with weight 2.
+If there was not an edge in G between some (v,w) we will create an edge in G' with weight 2.
 ---
 We now choose the value of K to be |V|, which is the number of vertices in G.

 It should be fairly obvious now that G has a Hamiltonian cycle if and *only if* G' has a traveling salesman path of weight |V|.
 ---?image=./p-np/images/reduction-1.png&size=50% auto
+---
+Notice what we did; we found a way to convert the Hamiltonian cycle graph to a new graph.
+This transformation took polynomial time (just cycled through all possible edges).

+We then used the new graph as an input to the Traveling Salesman algorithm.
+Thus, we used Traveling Salesman to solve the Hamiltonian Cycle.
+---
+Since we are able to reduce Hamiltonian to Traveling Salesman in polynomial time, and we already knew that Hamiltonian Cycle is NP-Complete, we also know that Traveling Salesman is NP-Complete.
 ---